 You can install the tonneau cover in 30 minutes to 1 hour, even if you have limited mechanical or technical skills.
 Asking that ‘who will install the cover’ is important because then you don’t have to ensure the right sizing.

-The professional person will handle the work for you.
+A professional person will handle the work for you.
 But if you are like us, get your hands dirty.
 And thus you need a tonneau cover with military-level precision.

 Will You Use the Top of the Bed Rails?

 Why is this question important?
 It’s because the depth of your truck bed will affect the usage of the tonneau cover.
 If you have a lifted pickup, you might avoid folding or hanging covers.
-They’re challenging to use, since your truck is tall.
+They’re challenging to use since your truck is tall.

 And you will end up getting onto the tailgate to operate the cover.
 You also need to see the bed liner of your truck to see if you will face some considerable issues managing your cover.
-Last but not the least point is to consider whether you will use the top of the cover for any purpose or not.
+Last but not least point is to consider whether you will use the top of the cover for any purpose or not.

 Summary of Measuring Truck Bed for Tonneau Cover

-Measuring the truck bed for tonneau cover is not that much challenging.
+Measuring the truck bed for the tonneau cover is not that challenging.
 But you always want to make sure your decision is wise.
 And you also don’t want to waste your time and money.